ethereum-push-notification-service/ethGlobal-epns-guides/FinalDraft.md

  **Step 3**: Once you set up this, you need to contact us by either shouting / tagging us on Discord or reaching out via the contact form.
 We need this as the SNS module requires whitelisting of your webhook endpoint.

-> [EPNS Boiler Plate](https://github.com/ethereum-push-notification-service/epns-sns-boilerplate) can also be used as a starting point to consume the feeds from the EPNS SNS Topic.
+> [Push Boiler Plate](https://github.com/ethereum-push-notification-service/epns-sns-boilerplate) can also be used as a starting point to consume the feeds from the Push SNS Topic.

 **Watch this quick video guide to ensure the right set-up**